 Having the farm already be off-grid (sort-of speak) helped us immensely.
 There was no unwanted infrastructure that would need to be ripped out.
 We were starting with a clean but run-down slate.
 We had about 5 1/2 years of wonderful adventures on the Hill, building projects, mounds of vegetables and lots of hard work.

 Now we wouldn't trade a moment we had on Hootenanny Hill and we don't regret our decision to move there, but after Bruce was laid off from his job of 8 years with a company and I being miserable at mine, we decided to sell our beloved piece of hard working heaven.
-And we did sell it, quickly.
-We wonder how we could have let it go so quickly, it was a daze.
+We were able to sell it quickly.
+We wondered how we could have let it go so quickly, it was a daze.
 But when we could finally analyze that time (nearly a year later) we with a more clear head did realize there were things about the lands location that did bother use and those must have been enough for us to let go of that tough little piece of land we worked so hard to build up.

-For our next chapter we throw caution to the wind and simplified things.
-We sold Hootenanny Hill back to the Amish, sold off about half of our belongings and moved onto a field of my (Diana) parent's 50 acre farm - to build our our Tiny House.
+For our next chapter we threw caution to the wind and simplified things.
+We sold Hootenanny Hill back to the Amish, sold off about half of our belongings and moved onto a field of Diana'a parent's, who had a 50 acre farm - to build our our Tiny House.